 Why do we, cake decorators, never feel bored with our job whether we work in a busy team with repetitive tasks every day or individually?
-That’s because, I think, we always work with our hands, our minds and our hearts.
+That’s because, we think, we always work with our hands, our minds and our hearts.
 Even with repetition, we may find something new to be inspired!

 We can make use of everything from around us & turn it into an interesting background for cake or flower photoshooting: an open space in the yard or garden, an old door or window, a romantic wallpaper…And something we can create easily like the vintage background in this photo: